 London Aquatics Centre (for 20 to 2,500 people).
 Designed by architect Zaha Hadid, this venue provided the breathtaking backdrop to countless world records and Ellie Simmonds’ dramatic swim into the history books.
 The venue also accommodates the London Aquatics Centre events space which offers a truly unique space overlooking the competition and diving pools which is perfect for private functions.
 To enquire about bookings, please contact email@example.com

 London Stadium (10 to 60,000 people).
-From 2016 the Stadium becomes the new home of West Ham United FC and UK Athletics, as well as a major live music venue.
+London Stadium is the home of West Ham United FC and UK Athletics, as well as a major live music venue.
 It will be open all year round for visitor tours, arts and cultural events, conferences and other sporting activities.
-To enquire about bookings please contact the Events Team on email@example.com
+To enquire about bookings please contact the Events Team on firstname.lastname@example.org

 Timber Lodge Café (for 10 to 150 people).
 Brilliantly designed to blend into the natural landscape and produce its own green energy from solar panels.
 Inside, the Unity Kitchen Café offers all the facilities and refreshments you need on a day out at the Park ideal for smaller scale events.
 To enquire about bookings please Kaliopi Carras on 020 7241 9076 or email@example.com